vinaygopinath/androidtutorial/app/views/concept_lessons/_android_intents.html.md

 Whenever you use Intent to Open other application from 1 application to delegate responsibility you will be using Implicit Intent.

-Lets see an example
+Let's see an example

 		Intent sendIntent = new Intent();
 		sendIntent.setAction(Intent.ACTION_SEND);

-This is a simple Example of Share Intent, this is typically use when you want to share the data from 1 application to another, for example, you want to share data over email or sms or facebook.
+This is a simple Example of Share Intent, this is typically used when you want to share the data from 1 application to another, for example, you want to share data over email or sms or Facebook.

-Now we have seen what intent is lets see couple of example on how this Intent works, how you pass data and how you use Implicit intent to delegate responsibilities to other apps.
+Now we have seen what the intent is let see couple of examples on how this Intent works, how you pass data and how you use Implicit intent to delegate responsibilities to other apps.

 ##Intent Example